ryanlstevens/nyu_hpc_helpers/README.md

 ### Install Python packages

 We will now relaunch the container and install our python packages.
 Note, one gotcha I ran into was I installed an incompatible version of Tensorflow.
 At the time of writing this script, CUDA 10.1 was the version I was using.
 This required me to install Tensorflow 2.3.0.
-To check which version of tensorflow is compatible with your cuda version, click (here)[https://www.tensorflow.org/install/source#gpu].
+To check which version of tensorflow is compatible with your cuda version, [click here](https://www.tensorflow.org/install/source#gpu).
 As a final cleanup step, we rename our overlay container to __tensorflow.2.3.0.ext3__.

 ```bash
 # Relaunch container